-- Administrator Approval: The Administrator will review all requests for islands or short medians at subdivision entrances. - B. Maintenance: Maintenance shall be by the developer or property owner's association.
+- A. Administrator Approval: The Administrator will review all requests for islands or short medians at subdivision entrances. - B. Maintenance: Maintenance shall be by the developer or property owner's association.
 The island or median section will be removed if not properly maintained.

-6.7.11 Parallel Parking Spaces on Existing Streets.
+6.7.11 Parking Spaces on Streets.

 All mid-block parallel parking spaces shall be seven (7) feet in width by twenty-two (22) to twenty-six (26) feet in length and end of block spaces may be seven (7) feet by twenty (20) feet as determined by the Administrator subject to the constraint of the existing conditions.
 The dimension is measured from the face of the curb and may include the gutter.
-Angled spaces shall be per Architectural Graphic Standards, latest edition.
+All on-street parking spaces must meet local fire code, the latest editions of the Architectural Graphic Standards, and the Manual on Uniform Traffic Control Devices (MUTCD) guidelines, and are subject to approval by the administrator.